digiaonline/image-manipulation-service/README.md

 * Copy the files from `examples/config/` to the `config/` directory
 * Edit the configuration to suit your needs.
 Examples of things you might want to change are where uploaded images get stored.
+* Copy `.env.example` to `.env`.
+If you're going to be using Amazon S3 to store your images you should add the missing credentials

 ## Architecture

-1. A user uploads a profile picture to your application
+1. A user uploads e.g. a profile picture to your application
 2. Your application uploads the picture to this service using a `POST` request
 3. The original version gets stored somewhere (either locally on the server, or on S3)
 4. A redirect to the uploaded image is returned after a successful upload.